 - Unilateral swelling of leg, calf tenderness, or thigh pain

-- Hepatic dysfunction: persistent vomiting, yellowing of skin, eyes, and urine, right sided pain or generalized distension of abdomen.
+- Hepatic dysfunction: persistent vomiting, yellowing of skin, eyes, and urine, right-sided pain or generalised distension of abdomen

 Medications That Make the Pill Ineffective